MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/schema-reference/call-detail-recording-cdr-database-schema/deregistertype.md

 - NOCSH
 ms.localizationpriority: medium
 ms.assetid: 09148118-6209-4fd7-a494-99118689a245
-description: "The DeRegisterType table is a static table that stores the list of possible user de-registers types, such as 'client initiated', 'registration expired', or 'client stopped responding.'"
+description: "The DeRegisterType table is a static table that stores the list of possible user de-registers types, such as 'client initiated,' 'registration expired,' or 'client stopped responding.'"
 ---

 # DeRegisterType table in Skype for Business Server 2015

-The DeRegisterType table is a static table that stores the list of possible user de-registers types, such as 'client initiated', 'registration expired', or 'client stopped responding.'
+The DeRegisterType table is a static table that stores the list of possible user de-registers types, such as 'client initiated,' 'registration expired,' or 'client stopped responding.'

 |**Column**|**Data Type**|**Key/Index**|**Details**|
 |:-----|:-----|:-----|:-----|